dev-minjin-chou/COSC1125-1127-Contest-A.I/Evolution.md

 ![Demo 1](images/16-10_staff_chart.JPG)

 #### Results summary
 The results we got were very impressive.
-We were only 4 spots from taking over staff_team_top, which was a big jump from the results we were getting from the expectimax agents however refinements needs to be done due to pacman occasionally still exerts some 'dumb' behaviour.
+We were only 4 spots from taking over staff_team_top, which was a big jump from the results we were getting from the expectimax agents however refinements needs to be done due to pacman occasionally still exerting some 'dumb' behaviour.

 | Pros | Cons |
 |-----------------|:-------------|